 The first quarter of 2021 was a solid one for stock investors, but not so great if you own bonds.
 However, for both stocks and bonds it was a period of transition, reversing trends that have been in place for many years.

 There is a lot of talk of impending inflation lately.
 Massive amounts of government stimulus during the pandemic have resulted in the largest rise in money supply on record, and the current administration promises far more in the future.
 Similar measures have been taken overseas, resulting in unprecedented global liquidity.
 Lots of money in the system, along with the reopening economy, will create a lot of demand for goods and services.

 Some elements of the 2020 Coronavirus Aid, Relief, and Economic Security (CARES) Act have been extended into 2021.
 On the positive side, individuals who do not itemize deductions on their tax returns can still claim the $300 universal charitable deduction that was part of the original CARES act.
 Even better, the 2021 extension has doubled the amount to $600 for couples who file their tax returns jointly.

-We are in a highly regulated business, which causes a few headaches, but regulations are largely good; they offer our clients important protections.
-There are certain disclosures that we are required to make regularly regarding our policies and procedures.
+We are in a highly regulated business, which causes a few headaches, but also offers our clients important protections.
+There are certain disclosures that we are required to make regularly regarding our policies and procedures, including